drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Parameters:** <br>
 **Fullscreen Parameter:** <br>

-Use the 'Simple Launcher' tools menu to generate BAT files for you.
+Use the ''Simple Launcher'' tools menu to generate BAT files for you.

 ## NEC PC Engine / TurboGrafx-16

-Double-check the file and folder locations when entering them into Simple Launcher, especially in the Parameters field.
+Double-check the file and folder locations when entering them into 'Simple Launcher', especially in the Parameters field.

 **System Folder (Example):** c:\NEC PC Engine<br>
 **System Is MAME?** false<br>